scrapinghub/portia/docs/getting-started.rst

 To do this, you can set follow and exclude patterns that whitelist and blacklist URLs respectively.
 These can be configured by changing the crawling policy to ``Configure URL patterns``.

-Every Amazon product URL contains ``/dp/``, so you can add that as a follow pattern and Portia will know to only follow such URLs.
+For example, Amazon products' URLs contain ``/gp/``, so you can add this as a follow pattern and Portia will know to only follow such URLs.

 .. image:: _static/portia-configuring-crawling.png
     :alt: Configuring the crawling